 “Look at food as nourishment rather than as ‘bad’ or ‘good’,” Dent says.
 “If you eat some chocolate, it’s not the end of the world.”

 A great way to improve your relationship with food is to get back into the kitchen.
 Cooking can be a great exercise in mindfulness, as you simply focus on the food in front of you.
 Plus, cooking a delicious meal is a great way to bring the family together.

-“Traditionally, cooking and eating is about connecting with and nourishing your family,” Dent says.
-“And if you cook your food from scratch, you’re going to be eating whole foods, which is what your body and your mind needs.”
+“Traditionally, cooking and eating are about connecting with and nourishing your family,” Dent says.
+“And if you cook your food from scratch, you’re going to be eating whole foods.
+This is what your body and your mind needs.”